bugramertayar/portfolio-tracker/README.md

 4. Enter transaction details:
    - For Buy/Sell: quantity, price per share, and date
    - For Dividend: total dividend amount received and date
-   - **Automatic Currency Conversion**: The system automatically fixes the USD equivalent of your transaction at the moment of entry.
+   - **Flexible Currency Conversion**: Automatic USD calculation using real-time rates, with the ability to manually adjust the exchange rate for historical accuracy.
 5. Submit to record the transaction

 ### Viewing Portfolio